 - nonacademic postsecondary disciplinary violations that resulted in expulsion, dismissal, or suspension.

 This policy establishes a structure by which such disclosures are to be reviewed at the institution.

 2. Responsible UW System Officer

 Vice President for Administration

-This policy affects students at UW System institutions who seek to live in university housing, or participate in study abroad or study away programs.
+This policy affects students at UW System institutions who seek to live in university housing, or participate in study abroad programs.

 Academic program or department inquiries into a student’s criminal or disciplinary background due to professional or licensure requirements are outside of the scope of this policy and are to be managed by the program or department.

 This policy does not preclude institutions asking the questions set forth in section 6.A of this policy to access other specific university services or programs where the chancellor of the institution deems it to be necessary to protect the welfare of the institution’s faculty, staff, and/or students.
 Disclosures made under these circumstances should be reviewed using the process established in section 6.B.